About this event

 Cath is an experienced education and family engagement professional who is passionate about listening and responding to the needs of families.
 With over 20 years as a secondary teacher and 10 years as a diocesan family engagement officer, Cath brings deep knowledge and insight to her leadership of CCSP as a collaborative and forward-thinking Council.

 The CCSP is a valued partner of CSNSW and we are very pleased to have Cath share her extensive knowledge and experience with us.
 Cath is passionate about building the capacity of our parents and carers to engage more deeply in their children’s learning.
-She is equally enthusiastic about supporting schools to developed and build their ability to engage with families to ensure meaningful connections that contribute to strong partnerships, enhancing learning for our children and young people.
+She is equally enthusiastic about supporting schools to develop and build their ability to engage with families to ensure meaningful connections that contribute to strong partnerships, enhancing learning for our children and young people.

 Cath’s leadership is marked by vision, impact, and a strong commitment to inclusion.
 She represents parent voices on key advisory and ethics committees, including NESA and the Non-government Schools Advisory Council, and works tirelessly to ensure Catholic school communities remain connected, responsive, and family-focused.